Our Board

 “I'm lucky enough to have connections to a rare mix of 'Salt Water' and 'Desert' peoples and to appreciate and respect the obligations and responsibilities of each.”

 Bruce has a range of professional experiences from working in the South Australian public service, Aboriginal Affairs, Policy Development, the Arts, Records Management and Information Technology.
-He has worked for the Federal Department of the Environment, Indigenous Land Management and the Department of Prime Minister and Cabinet, and has established private sector companies supporting community development.
+He has worked for the Federal Department of the Environment, Indigenous Land Management and the Department of Prime Minister and Cabinet.
+He's also established private sector companies supporting community development.

 Recently with the devastating wildfires of 2019-20 Vikki has been supporting the renewal of traditional cultural burning practices in NSW.